AceDataCloud/LumaAPI/README.md

 "video_url": "https://platform.cdn.acedata.cloud/luma/12a18694-fd4b-47e7-9c50-34f30862cff6.mp4"
 ```

-> Note that the `video_id` and `video_url` in this video are the ID and link of the generated video.
+> Note that the `video_id` and `video_url` here are the ID and link of the generated video.
 If you do not know how to generate a video, you can refer to the basic usage above to generate a video.

-To continue generating the video, you must upload the video link or video ID.
+To continue generating the video, you must upload the video link or the video ID.
 Below is a demonstration of using the video ID to extend it.
 Next, we must fill in the keywords to customize the video generation, which can specify the following content:

 - action: The action for extending the video, which should be `extend`.
 - prompt: The keywords for extending the video.
-- video_url: The link to the video that needs to be extended.
+- video_url: The link of the video to be extended.
-- video_id: The unique ID of the video that needs to be extended.
+- video_id: The unique ID of the video to be extended.
-- end_image_url: The link to the image for the last frame of the extended video, optional parameter.
+- end_image_url: The link of the image for the last frame of the extended video, optional parameter.

 The sample input is as follows: